1,000+ Opportunities

 Unlike the cost share program, management practices are not authorized.
 Stormwater Best Management Practices Loans Low Interest Loans for Developers, Landowners, Watershed Organizations, Non-MS4 Cities and Others State Revolving Loan Fund Low Interest Loans for Farmers/ Livestock Producers, Landowners, Watershed Organizations, & Others

-Based on current listing details, eligibility includes: Owners of privately owned agricultural land used for agricultural production in Iowa; eligible for permanent soil conservation practices such as terraces, waterways, windbreaks, and grade stabilization structures.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Owners of privately owned agricultural land used for agricultural production in Iowa; eligible for permanent soil conservation practices such as terraces, waterways, windbreaks, and grade stabilization structures.
+Confirm the full requirements in the official notice before applying.